drewstone/dynamic-governance/README.md

 - Strategic behavior (agents submit values that maximize individual utility)
 - Byzantine/malicious behavior (agents submit random/malicious values)

-Overall, the question we want to ask is: How can we use adapative governance to optimize a distributed system.
+Overall, the question we want to ask is: How can we use adaptive governance to optimize a distributed system.
 When there is a system designer (termed the "mechanism designer") with various goals, we want to optimize these goals given agent input.
 For a set of altruistic, rational/strategic, and even byzantine agents, we want to define a protocol that elicits informational reports to seed the mechanism designer's governance process.